 BioCorRx Announces Completion of Treatment Phase of Study Subjects and Preliminary Safety Data from Phase I Clinical Trial of BICX104, an Implantable Naltrexone Pellet for the Treatment of Opioid Use Disorder

-ANAHEIM, CA, Jan.
-19, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – BioCorRx Inc. BICX (the "Company"), a developer and provider of innovative treatment programs for substance use and related disorders, today announced an update from the Phase I clinical trial of BICX104, an implantable biodegradable naltrexone pellet for the treatment of opioid use disorder (OUD), which is being developed under BioCorRx Pharmaceuticals, Inc., the Company's controlled clinical stage pharmaceutical company.
+/EIN News/ -- ANAHEIM, CA, Jan.
+19, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – BioCorRx Inc. (OTCQB: BICX) (the “Company”), a developer and provider of innovative treatment programs for substance use and related disorders, today announced an update from the Phase I clinical trial of BICX104, an implantable biodegradable naltrexone pellet for the treatment of opioid use disorder (OUD), which is being developed under BioCorRx Pharmaceuticals, Inc., the Company’s controlled clinical stage pharmaceutical company.

 About BICX104